enkidevs/curriculum/blockchain/fundamentals/ethereum-i/what-does-ethereum-do-differently-ii.md

 ---
 ## Content

+Ethereum is different than Bitcoin in many ways.
+It has an account model, special transactions, a programming language (called Solidity) and token standards.
+In this insight we'll take a look at some of those differences.

 ### Solidity

 **Solidity** is Ethereum's most popular programming language.
 All you have to do is throw some Solidity code (similar to JavaScript in syntax) into a `.sol` file and deploy the smart contract on the blockchain.
 There are a few tools you can use, but probably the easiest to set-up is `Remix`[1] compiler.